Why We Love George Town Penang

 Why We Love Georgetown Old Town

-There are so many reasons to love Georgetown old town in Penang.
-All the below and the city’s laid back and peaceful vibe, make it a must on anyone’s Malaysian itinerary.
+There are so many reasons to love George town Penang.
+All the below and the city’s laid-back and peaceful vibe, make it a must on anyone’s Malaysian itinerary.

-Georgetown Old Town is A UNESCO World Heritage Site
+The Old Town of George town Penang is A UNESCO World Heritage Site

-Due to the variety of ethnicities arriving on the shores during its heyday as an international port, Georgetown old town acquired an assortment of architecture.
-Today, there are many grand British colonial buildings, old Chinese shops and a mix of temples for various religions.
-Wondering the streets, in awe of all the ancient architecture is one of our favourite things to do in Georgetown old town.
+Due to the variety of ethnicities arriving on the shores during its heyday as an international port, George town acquired an assortment of architecture.

 Awesome Coffee Shops